Griffan/FASTQuick/Readme.md

     --bed	STR	Bed format file that specified markers used in pop inference, also can be found in resource directory.
 **con**

-    FASTQuick con --in_prefix [NA12878]
+    FASTQuick con --in_idx_prefix NA12878_index --in_prefix [NA12878]
 Estimate the probability that this sample is contaminated with other genomic material.

     OPTIONS
-    --in_prefix STR Specify the prefix used in previous steps, which will be used to retrieve all the information needed in this step.
+    --in_prefix STR Specify the prefix used by output in step of align.
+    --in_idx_prefix STR Specify the prefix used by index output files.
 ###EXAMPLES
    Some examples of common usage.
    See wiki page tutorial.